Bank Safety Rankings: Hidden Bail-in and Derivatives Risk

 Conclusion

-Derivatives exposure is no longer a footnote in bank analysis—it is a central factor in judging where capital and deposits are truly safe.
+Derivatives exposure is no longer a footnote in bank analysis - it is a central factor in judging where capital and deposits are truly safe.
 The adjusted BIRI rankings show that size and brand name can mask risks that only surface when collateralisation, counterparty quality, and notional exposure are brought into the picture.
 For savers and investors, the lesson is clear: look beyond headline capital ratios and consider how much of a bank’s balance sheet is tied to derivatives and how well that exposure is secured.
+Platforms with segregated client asset management provide an additional layer of protection outside the banking system.

 The table below summarises where major global banks stand when these factors are included.
 Using it as a reference, alongside your own risk tolerance and goals, can help you make more informed decisions about where to park your money in an increasingly complex and interconnected financial system.